How Blockchain Technology Streamlines the Logistical Supply Chain

 Also, the Danish shipping giant, Maersk, has teamed up with IBM to develop logistics software which addresses this problem with a distributed permission platform accessible by the supply chain ecosystem, designed to exchange event data and handle document workflows.
 Maersk and IBM are using blockchain technology to create a global system that cannot be tampered with to digitize trade workflow and track shipments from origin to destination, thus eliminating frictions such as point-to-point communication.
 The results of their work will allow companies to track millions of container shipments annually and integrate with custom authorities on chosen trade lanes.

 In a recent analysis conducted by Maersk, shipping one container of flowers from Kenya to Rotterdam result in a total of almost 200 communications.
 Using this as an example, they examined how blockchain has been implemented to create trust and security in the digitized document workflow and optimize global supply chains.
-The entities involved in the transactions are: growers, export authorities and customs and importers.
-Shipping from the port of Mombasa requires signatures from three separate agencies which must approve the export as well as six document describing the origin, chemical treatment quality and customs clearance.
+The entities involved in the transactions are growers, export authorities and customs and importers.
+Shipping from the port of Mombasa requires signatures from three separate agencies which must approve the export as well as six documents describing the origin, chemical treatment quality, and customs clearance.

 With developments in blockchain technology, the Kenyan farm can submit the packing lists via PC or mobile device, which will be visible to all participants.
 This launches an efficient contract and export approval workflow between the three agencies.
 As each agency signs off, it will automatically become available for other agencies to see.
 At the same time, the necessary information about the inspection of the flowers, the sailing of the refrigerated container that needs to be picked up by the driver and the approval from the customs authorities will be reported to the port of Mombasa, thus allowing them to start preparing for the arrival of the container.